0x80/isolate-package/README.md

 your monorepo, and the version is not recorded as part of the lockfile.
 Therefor the Firebase deploy cloud pipeline will use Yarn 1 to install your dependencies.
 I don't think that is an issue but it might be good to know.

+## Using the Firebase Functions Emulator

+The Firebase functions emulator runs on the code that firebase.json `source` points to.
+Unfortunately, this is the same location as is used for uploading the code for deployment, which means the emulator is forced to use the isolated output.

+As a result, any changes to your code first need to go through the isolate process in order to be picked up by the emulator.
+In other words, changes do not propagate automatically while the emulator is running.

+The strategy I use at the moment is to create a "emulate" script in your manifest which does the same as the Firebase predeploy, and then starts the emulator.
+For example:

+`turbo build && isolate && firebase emulators:start --only functions`

+But you will still have to stop and restart the emulator on every code change, which is a bummer.

+The real solution to this, I think, involves changing the firebase-tools CLI.
+I see two options:

+1. Give the firebase config an extra field to distinguish between code that is used by the emulator and code that is bundled for deployment.
+2. Integrate the isolate process into the firebase-tools deploy command, so it is only used as part of the deployment and the `source` property can still point to the original code.

+I plan to take this up in the near future.